grp-bork/samestr_flow/README.md

 ## Preprocessing

-Preprocessing and QA is done with bbmap, fastqc, and multiqc.
+Preprocessing and QA is done with `bbmap`, `fastqc`, and `multiqc`.

-## Decontamination/Host removal
+### Decontamination/Host removal

-Decontamination is done with kraken2 and additionally requires seqtk.
+Decontamination is done with `kraken2` and additionally requires `seqtk`.

-### Kraken2 database
+#### Kraken2 database

-Host removal requires a kraken2 host database.
+Host removal requires a `kraken2` host database.

-## Metaphlan Profiling
+### Metaphlan Profiling

-The default supported Metaphlan version is 4.
+The default supported `MetaPhlAn` version is 4.

 ### CHOCOPhlAn database for Metaphlan4

-Get an SGB-based CHOCOPhlAn database from the [official Biobakery site](http://cmprod1.cibio.unitn.it/biobakery4/metaphlan_databases/).
+Get an SGB-based `CHOCOPhlAn` database from the [official Biobakery site](http://cmprod1.cibio.unitn.it/biobakery4/metaphlan_databases/).
 At the time of writing, the following databases are available:

 * `mpa_vJan21_CHOCOPhlAnSGB_202103` (has SameStr db)
 * `mpa_vOct22_CHOCOPhlAnSGB_202212` (has SameStr db)